nginx/unit-docs/source/configuration.rst

           }
       }

-   Here, URIs of any articles that don't look like :samp:`YYYY-MM-DD` dates match.
-Again, note the backslashes; this is a JSON requirement:
+   Here, URIs of any articles
+   that don't look like :samp:`YYYY-MM-DD` dates match.
+   Again, note the backslashes;
+   they are a JSON requirement:

    .. code-block:: json